ippocratis/location-history/README.md

 It reads processed_locations.json to get the list of locations.
 It uses groupLocationsByRoute to group all locations into routes.
 It filters the routes to include only those where any location's address contains the search term (case-insensitive).
+Filters routes where any location or its POIs (Points of Interest) contain the search term in their address, name, or amenity tags.

 - Homepage Route: